 What is Screen Time?

 Screen time is any time your child spends with a screen in front of their face.
-Screens include tablets, phones, laptops, television, computers, movie theatres, DVD players, hand-held gaming devices, and any screen with moving pictures.
+Screens include tablets, phones, laptops, televisions, computers, movie theatres, DVD players, hand-held gaming devices, and any screen with moving pictures.
 However, despite being educational content or not, screen time is screen time, and its effects can significantly affect your child’s overall development.

 According to the study done among children between six months and two years, toddlers exposed to hand-held screens for more time were more likely to have delayed expressive language skills, among other adverse effects.
 Meaning their ability to say words and sentences was delayed.
-Also, they found a 49% expressive language delay more risk for every 30 minutes’ increase in hand-held screens daily.
+Also, they found a 49% expressive language delay more risk for every 30-minute increase in hand-held screens daily.

 Another study involving parents with children under two years found that toddlers watching more videos said fewer words.
 These children said six to eight words or fewer on average for each additional hour of videos that eight to sixteen months old watched in a day.